V1n1c1us/gator-class/README.md

 ## :rocket: Technologies

-This project was developed live at [twitch.tv/lukemoralestv](https://www.twitch.tv/lukemoralestv) with the following technologies:
+This project was developed in Gator Class in the Hostgator Brasil with the following technologies:

 - [Git](https://git-scm.com/)
 - [Node.js](https://nodejs.org/)